 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director, Ms Elena Williams.

-In addition, a professional Program Officer (PO) will be assigned for the duration of the CADPP to oversee all aspects of the program, including the supervision of its academic content.
-Participants will also be allocated a workplace mentor at their respective practicum host organisation who will manage the student’s work within the organisation for the duration of the student’s practicum placement.
+In addition, an Academic Program Officer (PO) is assigned for the duration of the CADPP to oversee all aspects of the program, including the supervision of its academic content.

 Some important points to note